-Whether assumed or determined.
-If assumed, the basis for the The Project normally mines primary ore from underground. assumptions.
-If determined, the method used, whether wet or dry, the frequency of the measurements, the nature, size and representativeness of the samples.
+assumptions.
+If determined, the method used, whether wet or representativeness of the samples.

-The bulk density for bulk material must have been measured by methods that adequately account for void spaces (vugs, porosity, etc.) moisture and differences between rock and alteration zones within the deposit.
+The bulk density for bulk material must have been measured by methods that adequately account for void spaces (vugs, porosity, etc.), moisture and differences between rock and alteration zones within the deposit.
 Discuss assumptions for bulk density estimates used in the evaluation process of the different materials.